PacLII Home | Databases | WorldLII | Search | Feedback

 [3] According to the victim’s aunt the Accused without any reason stood up, took the iron roti plate and hit the victim on his head several times until he was unconscious on the ground.
 The aunt pleaded with the Accused to stop as she saw the victim was bleeding from the head.

 [4] The victim’s mother heard the commotion.
 She came outside her house and saw the victim lying unconscious covered in blood.
-She immediately took the victim to Rabi Health e.
-From Rabi the victim was transferred to Savusavu hospitaspital and then to Labasa hospital.
+She immediately took the victim to Rabi Health Centre.
+From Rabi the victim was transferred to Savusavu hospital and then to Labasa hospital.
 From Labasa the victim was transferred to the Intensive Care Unit at CWM hospital.
 The victim sustained deep wounds to his head and depressed skull fracture measuring 6 cm x 2 cm.
 According to the doctors the injuries sustained by the victim were life threatening and may take 6 months to 2 years to recover.

 [5] The Accused was arrested and interviewed under caution.
 He admitted assaulting the victim.
 He said that he lost his temper when the victim teased him by calling him a dog.